APEX-JHOSEF-CARDICH-PALMA/react-node-mongo/README.md

 - [Node.js 14.8.0](https://nodejs.org/dist/)
 - Mongo
-- mongoose (connector de codigo)
+- mongoose (connector de mongoDB)
+- Express
-- Express Docker:
+- Docker:
   Mongo is running on the port 27018 and Express on the port 5000:

   - Building image